ANG3L0/cs193p-pa1/README.md

 Long video if me walking through all the boring features (plus, minus, subtract, sin, cosine, pie, square root, backspace, floating point entry, plus/minus, displaying history of operands/operations).
 ![Video Walkthrough](basic_rotate.gif)

-The second walkthrough is on a different platform (iPad Air 2 instead of iPhone to show that auto-rotate works).
+The second walkthrough is on a different platform (iPad Air 2 instead of iPhone to show that auto-layout works).
 In addition I attempt to put more than one floating-point at a time, try to square-root a negative number (calculator does not support imaginary numbers).
 I also show more of auto-layout's feature by growing the history field by spamming a bunch of square-root and signs, which results in a dynamic shrinking of the buttons.
 ![Video Walkthrough](cornercase_rotate.gif)

 ##What could be better?